dyanagi/richnote_react/README.md

 ## Design

-Richnote is designed in Adobe XD.
+Richnote is designed with Adobe XD.

 ### Videos